According to State School Aid Act of 1979 Sec. 245(3),

 A PUBLIC UNIVERSITY SHALL PROVIDE A DASHBOARD OR REPORT CARD DEMONSTRATING THE UNIVERSITY'S PERFORMANCE IN SEVERAL "BEST PRACTICE" MEASURES.
 THE DASHBOARD OR REPORT CARD SHALL INCLUDE AT LEAST ALL OF THE FOLLOWING FOR THE 3 MOST RECENT SCHOOL YEARS FOR WHICH THE DATA ARE AVAILABLE: (A) ENROLLMENT.
 (B) STUDENT RETENTION RATE.
 (C) SIX-YEAR GRADUATION RATES.
-(D) NUMBER OF PELL GRANT RECIPIENTS.
+(D) NUMBER OF PELL GRANT RECIPIENTS AND GRADUATING PELL GRANT RECIPIENTS.
 (E) GEOGRAPHIC ORIGINATION OF STUDENTS, CATEGORIZED AS IN STATE, OUT-OF-STATE, AND INTERNATIONAL.
 (F) FACULTY TO STUDENT RATIOS AND TOTAL UNIVERSITY EMPLOYEE TO STUDENT RATIOS.
 (G) TEACHING LOAD BY FACULTY CLASSIFICATION.
 (H) GRADUATION OUTCOME RATES, INCLUDING EMPLOYMENT AND CONTINUING EDUCATION.

 Data are provided below.
 Additional information can be found on our Accountability, Disclosures, and Institutional Analysis web pages.